awslabs/containers-cost-allocation-dashboard/DEPLOYMENT.md

 Any of the above selections will complete the deployment.

 Note:
-Data won't be available in the dashboard at least until the first time the data collection pod runs and collects data.
+Data won't be available in the dashboard at least until the following occurs:
-You must have data from at lest 72 hours ago in Kubecost for the data collection pod to collect data.
+1. The data collection pod runs and collects data from Kubecost for the first time You must have data from at lest 72 hours ago in Kubecost for the data collection pod to collect data.
+2. The AWS Glue crawler runs for the first time after data was collected from Kubecost for the first time
+3. The QuickSight dataset is refreshed for the first time, after the above 2 conditions were met